Would you like to have spiritual boldness?

 You receive God’s approval by doing what He says in His Word.

 Do you want to move from the prison of mediocrity to the freedom success can bring?
-Then do something instead of talking about it.
+Then get up and keep moving forward.

 Genesis 39:22 says:

 “And the keeper of the prison committed to Joseph's hand all the prisoners that were in the prison; and whatsoever they did there, he was the doer of it.”

 According to Strong’s Concordance the Hebrew word for doer is `asah (H6213) which means: